POLO & ENDURANCE

 About Polo, Horses, Argentina, Dubai, Mongolia and myself

 Horses: My wild childhood school of bareback riding and breaking horses never owned a saddle until I had grown up, later a pair of certificates of Monty Roberts´ “Intelligent horsemanship” & working in race and polo yards in the UK, then polo training in Argentina, working with horses there, in the UK and Germany, as well as some endurance training in the Emirates.

-Argentina: I left England with my husband to live in Argentina and was blown away: everywhere horses roaming freely and beautifully, so much space, so much pampas and such an immense sky, thunderstorms that make the worst European storms look like Kindergarden, nature so rough and brutal, to set the relation human – nature back into perspective.
+Argentina: I left England with my husband to live in Argentina: everywhere horses roaming freely and beautifully, endless pampas, an immense sky, thunderstorms that make the worst European storms look like Kindergarden, nature so rough and brutal, to set the relation human – nature back into perspective.

-Walking across mountains made of million years old fossiles, picking up bern-stein gleaming in the sun with my child, skeletons of sea-stars unearthed by the elements, millions of millions of years old at the Peninsula Valdez in Argentina, dinosaur bones in central Argentina and plants that survive in the driest of places on earth, shooting with altitude sickness in the Salar de Tara in the triangle corner between Argentina, Chile and Bolivia, chewing Coca leaves to take photographs of the last remaining Chilean flamingos at 4300 m altitude in the Atacama desert, I climbed steep rock edges to take that one photo of the unforgettable sunset across the chain of volcanos surrounding the Atacama desert, and crawled back on all fours with a nightmare altitude vertigo, I sat under an umbrella shooting series of photos of a massive thunderstorms lightning at the coast of Brasil, to get just one perfect shot of that one lighting bolt, during New Years night.
+Walking across mountains created by million of years old fossiles, picking up bern-stein gleaming in the sun with my child, skeletons of sea-stars unearthed by the elements, millions of millions of years old at the Peninsula Valdez in Argentina, dinosaur bones in central Argentina and plants that survive in the driest of places on earth, shooting with altitude sickness in the Salar de Tara in the triangle corner between Argentina, Chile and Bolivia, chewing coca leaves be able to take photographs of the last remaining Chilean flamingos at 4300 m altitude in the Atacama desert, I climbed steep rock edges to take that ONE photo of the unforgettable sunset across the chain of volcanos surrounding the Atacama desert, and crawled back on all fours with a nightmare altitude vertigo, I sat under an umbrella shooting series of photos of a massive thunderstorms lightning at the coast of Brasil, to get just one perfect shot of that one lighting bolt, during New Years night.